xbach/docs/trezor-faq/eshop.rst

 We will notify you of any significant change to your order by email as well.

+You can track the parcel sent via DHL `here <http://www.dhl.com/en/express/tracking.html>`_.
+Parcel sent via Standard shipping `here <https://www.ceskaposta.cz/en/trackandtrace>`_ and when it leaves the country of origin then continue to the website of postal service in your country.

 How do I know when my TREZOR is shipped?
 ----------------------------------------